 This delicious, easy recipe requires simple preparation, and simple ingredients accordingly cut down the time you spend in the kitchen.
 Another benefit is that this can be customized to suit your preferences.
 A crowd-pleasing pan-frying staple that is easy and simple to make in no time.

 The cabbage poriyal is the most essential and popular recipe in Tamil cuisine.
 And this is one of the important South Indian cabbage recipes.
 This lighter side dish is prepared daily in millions of South Indian households.
 Furthermore, this comforting, luscious food is usually served at marriages or vegetarian feasts.

 This cabbage poriyal is a favorite in other cuisines on the top but is tagged with different names.
 This is called cabbage Thoran in Kerala, Vepudu in Andhra, and kosu palya in Kannada cuisine.
 In Andhra style, Kerala style cabbage poriyal's preparation and cooking part remain the same but slightly vary with the seasoning ingredients.

 How long does the Cabbage poriyal last?

-It is best to be served immediately and can stay great for four to five hours in the room temperature.
+It is best to be served immediately and can stay great for four to five hours at room temperature.
 Also, if kept in the refrigerator, it lasts two to three days.
-And freeze it if you plan to store for a longer time.
+And freeze it if you plan to store it for a longer time.